bnm91/MiniTalks/README.md

 Uses a "brain teaser" type example to illustrate how Javascript function parameters are pass-by-value.
 Also illustrates closures
 ### Hoisting
 Using another "brain teaser" as a jumping off point into hoisting and how it's caused by Javascript execution contexts
+### Typescript Unknown
+Explains Tyepscript's top type 'unknown' and its properties through code examples.
+File not intended to be executed, compile time errors are intentional.
 ### Strategy Pattern
 A "101" level talk covering Chapter 1 of the Head First Design Patterns book from O'Reilly with an emphasis on introducing the Strategy Pattern.
 Examples in C#
 ### Observer Pattern